 Dawes’ comments have also received coverage from BBC News, The Sun and Daily Mail, with the latter featuring the article on its news website with the headline ‘You silly snowflake’.

 Whilst Dawes has gained some support from those arguing that the mural fails to highlight the gender or ethnic diversity of those who fought in the First World War, her comments have primarily received negative responses from students and beyond.
-In light of Remembrance Sunday approaching, a debate has been sparked online as to whether her comments were misinformed and insensitive to the sacrifice of those students who fought.
+In light of Remembrance Sunday approaching, a debate has been sparked online as to whether her comments were insensitive to the sacrifice of those students who fought.
 A number of replies to Emily Dawes’ tweet state that they have contacted the University over her comments.
 One Twitter user has described Emily Dawes’ comments as ‘[o]ne of the most insensitive and disrespectful comments I have ever seen’.

 Is this the mural to those heroic students from the university that had to forego their studies in order to fight for the freedom of Europe in WW1, and never got to graduate?
 I’m trying to think of a reason why anyone would actively want to deface a war memorial… ☹️🤔